krzyzanowskim/CryptoSwift/README.md

 ####Embedded Framework

 Embedded frameworks require a minimum deployment target of iOS 8 or OS X Mavericks (10.9).
 Drag the `CryptoSwift.xcodeproj` file into your Xcode project, and add appropriate framework as a dependency to your target.
 Now select your App and choose the General tab for the app target.
-Drag framework to *Embedded Binaries*
+Find *Embedded Binaries* and press "+", then select `CryptoSwift.framework` (iOS, OS X, watchOS or tvOS)

 #####iOS, OSX, watchOS